 Qualified retirement plans may be familiar but elusive concepts.
 Most individuals and business owners want to leverage their benefits, but the tax rules can pose significant challenges.
 This guide will help you learn about qualified retirement plans and the various types.
 We will also consider the requirements, benefits and best practices for optimizing savings.

 A qualified retirement plan is an employer-sponsored retirement savings plan that meets specific requirements for favorable tax treatment.
-These plans help employees save for retirement and offer tax advantages to employees and employers.
+These plans help employees save for retirement and offer tax advantages to both employees and employers.
 They also provide customizable investment options based on your risk tolerance and retirement goals.

 Qualified retirement plans are regulated by federal legislation, primarily the Internal Revenue Service (IRS) Code and the Employee Retirement Income Security Act (ERISA).
 Employers and employees must comply with these laws to avoid adverse legal implications.